squeaknode/squeak/docs/PROTOCOL.md

 4 | nNonce | uint32_t | The nonce used to generate this squeak
 32 | hashResqueak | char[32] | The hash of the resqueaked squeak

-Therefore, the total size of a resqueak header is 144 bytes.
+Therefore, the total size of a `resqueak header` is 144 bytes.

-#### resqueak
+#### Resqueak

-A resqueak has all of the fields of a resqueak header plus the following:
+A `resqueak` has all of the fields of a `resqueak header` plus the following:

 Field Size | Description | Data type | Comments
 --- | --- | --- | ---
 64 | sig | char[64] | Signature over the resqueak header by the author

-Therefore, the total size of a resqueak is 208 bytes.
+Therefore, the total size of a `resqueak` is 208 bytes.

+The hash of a `resqueak` is calculated by taking the double SHA256 of the header bytes.